 Dermalogica Clear Start Breakout Clearing Booster 30ml

-A fast acting acne treatment that works within 15 minute targeting blemish inducing bacteria.
+A fast acting acne treatment for teenage skin that works within 15 minute targeting blemish inducing bacteria.

 Dermalogica Clear Start Breakout Clearing Fizz Mask 50ml

-A unique mask that targets your blackheads before they turn into breakouts.
+A unique mask for teenage skin that targets your blackheads before they turn into breakouts.

 Dermalogica Clear Start Flashfoliant Foaming Exfoliant 100ml

-A leave on flash foaming chemical exfoliant to wipe out existing and future breakouts while giving your skin an instant glow.
+A leave on flash foaming exfoliant for teen skin with AHAs to wipe out existing and future breakouts while giving your skin an instant glow.